openhp/Display/README.md

 - Stop: heat pump is in power-saving mode,
 - Chkg: heat pump is checking target temperature (then it will go into power save mode or switched on, if temperature is lower than setpoint)

-Main screen:
+Main screen:<br>
 ![main view](./m_display_main.jpg)<br>
 Press the "Left" and "Right" buttons together to enter the time configuration mode. <br>
 Now you can set the time.
-The "Middle" button switches to the next option.
+The "Middle" button switches to the next option.<br>
 ![time configuration view](./m_display_timeconf.jpg)<br>
 To set "day" or "night" temperature press "Middle" button.
-Then use "left" and "right" buttons to change setpoint value.
+Then use "left" and "right" buttons to change setpoint value.<br>
 ![day/night temperature configuration view](./m_display_t_conf.jpg)<br>

 ## License